Centre hopefully not to take unconstitutional step: Khursheed

 Ag NNI

-The PPP demanded probe into property of Aleema Khan, sister of Prime Minister Imran Khan, through NAB and Federal Investigation Authority (FIA).
+The PPP demanded probe into property of Aleema Khan, sister of Prime Minister Imran Khan, through National Accountability Bureau (NAB) and Federal Investigation Authority (FIA).
 “Prime Minister Imran Khan should tell the nation where his sister and family got billions of rupees from and how his sister Aleema Khan acquired these billions,” said Provincial Minister of Sindh Saeed Ghani in a statement.

 Ag NNI

-The PPP demanded probe into property of Aleema Khan, sister of Prime Minister Imran Khan, through NAB and Federal Investigation Authority (FIA).
+The PPP demanded probe into property of Aleema Khan, sister of Prime Minister Imran Khan, through National Accountability Bureau (NAB) and Federal Investigation Authority (FIA).
 “Prime Minister Imran Khan should tell the nation where his sister and family got billions of rupees from and how his sister Aleema Khan acquired these billions,” said Provincial Minister of Sindh Saeed Ghani in a statement.

 Comments